brettvanderwerff/package_tutorial/README.md

 4. Install setuptools and twine

-`$pip install -U twine, setuptools`
+`$pip install -U setuptools`

-This command installs the python packages twine and setuptools to our virtual environment.
+This command installs the python packages setuptools to our virtual environment.
 The U flag indicates that these packages will be upgraded to the most recent versions if they are already installed but outdated.

+5. Run the setup.py script to create the distribution of our package.

+`$python setup.py bdist`

+This command creates a folder `dist/` in our top level directory.
+A gzipped file including our package and some meta-data is writen in this `dist` folder.

 search : Minimally, you should create a Source Distribution in  https://packaging.python.org/guides/distributing-packages-using-setuptools/